berto/berto.com/docs/2021-12-26-looking-forward-to-the-future.md

 - Robots for the industry.
 Duh.
 Anyting from warehouse surveillance to painting walls.
 I'd love to see them.

 Vehicles
 - Better bicycles.
 It has been suggested, and I'm all for it, that the next big thing is 3-motor ebikes with complete electronic transmission and shifting.
 I wonder who'll put out the first version.
-On traditional leg-powered bicycles, i'd love to see lighter options.
+On traditional leg-powered bicycles, i'd love to see lighter, robust options.

 Hardware
 - Satellite connections.
-I'd love to see sats providing the next generation of connectivity for phones, watches etc. Maybe Elon will answer our prayers and offer a "no-subscription" internet for all.
+I'd love to see sats providing the next generation of connectivity for phones, watches etc. Maybe Elon will answer my prayers and offer a "subscription-free" internet for all.

 Software
 - Local first, cloud enabled software.
 Browsers are powerful, and they're plenty to manage a cloud saas where you go hit some buttons.
-But they're not providing the experience we deserve in everyday heavy productivity.
-I believe The next-generation of apps will do lot's of heavy lifting locally.
+But they're not providing the experience we deserve in heavy productivity.
+I believe the next-generation of apps will do lots of heavy lifting locally.
 I shouldn't have to suffer at the hands of half-second spinning wheels.
 - Data.
 Without good questions, there's no smart decisions.
 Without data, you can't answer questions.
-We need better ways of exposing data to end-users.
-I see a couple of different products in this section: a) faucets to the world's public oceans of company/places/products data; b) tools to merge structured data from different private sources into a single normalized repository, say a CRM and an analytics tool; c) algorithms that extract data from unstructured sources, such as email and chat; and d) an editor where it's easy to answer questions through data (cof cof -> rows.com).
+So we need better ways of exposing data to end-users.
+I see a couple of different products in this section: a) faucets to the world's public oceans of company/places/products data; b) tools to merge structured data from different private sources into a single normalized repository, say from a CRM and an analytics tool; c) algorithms that extract data from unstructured sources, such as email and chat; and d) an editor where it's easy to answer questions through data.
+Ahem, rows.com.
 - Privacy and encryption.
 GDPR and Privacy Shield aren't going anywhere.
-The divide between the West and the new Giants will generate more needs and solutions for data access and consent.
+The divide between the West and the new economic giant (China) will probably also catalize more needs and solutions around data access and consent.
-- Software for remote Teams.
+- Software for remote teams.
 We need a new kind of Facebook for teams.
-Something async enough to not be a distraction, and real enough to be fun and useful.
+Something async enough to not be a distraction, and real enough to be useful.
+And fun.
+(After all, We're living in the world of TikTok is a great business channel).
 - Hyperlink productivity.
 We shouldn't have to load links into a wiki or CRM database to use them.
 We need productivity that's as fast as browsing the web.
 Productivity for the link.
 - Open "Low Code and No Code".
 The No-code philosophy of offering superpowers to end-users is just getting started.
 I hope we will see more tools here, especially those that are standards based (like rows.com; ok i'll stop with the shameless plug) and that can be ported, manipulated and used elsewhere.
 - Files.
-This touches Local-first software and No-code too.
-For end-users, *Files are simpler than APIs*: there's no pagination, no credentials, no rate-limiting or outages.
-APIs should work in the background, but it's images and videos and links people share.
+This touches the previous topics of "local-first" and "No-code".
+For end-users, *Files are simpler than APIs*: there's no pagination, no credentials, no rate-limiting or outages, files can be moved and ported.
+APIs should work in the background, but it's images and videos and PDFs and docs and links people share.
 I wonder how all these concepts can be made to work together.
+Someone will fix it!

+---